PritamChaudhari23/Software-Notes/Buffer-temp file.md

 - What are default parameters in a javascript function?
 - Finding out which elements from one array belong to other array using some object property => Running loop over two arrays - No, Use filter and some

+CLOSURE:

+**Function nesting** is when a function is defined inside another function, and the inner function's scope is limited to the outer function unless returned or passed out.

+A **closure** is a function that retains access to variables from its **lexical scope** , even after the outer function has finished executing.

 ---

 REACT: